 - Restart your device and check if the issues with autocorrection persist.

 You can also disable Personalization in the same menu.
-That helped some users address the problem, although have in mind that machine learning won’t improve your typing anymore with this option disabled.
+That helped some users address the problem with autocorrect not working on Android, although have in mind that machine learning won’t improve your typing anymore with this option disabled.

 5. Switch to an alternative keyboard app